GitbookIO/gitbook/docs/pages.md

 ...
 ```

-The front matter can define variables of your own, they will be added to the [book variable](templating/variables.md) so you can use them in your templating.
+The front matter can define variables of your own, they will be added to the [page variable](templating/variables.md) so you can use them in your templating.